 Nausea can hit you for a wide variety of reasons, but as soon as that queasy feeling kicks in, there's probably just one thing on your mind: How do you make nausea go away?

 It might be from something you ate or a side effect of pregnancy, motion sickness or chemotherapy.
-Whatever the case, ID'ing what's causing your nausea can help you find the right treatment for it — and help you avoid it in the future, Christopher R. D'Adamo, PhD, Director of Research at the Center for Integrative Medicine at the University of Maryland School of Medicine, tells LIVESTRONG.com.
+Whatever the case, ID'ing what's causing your nausea can help you find the right treatment for it — and help you avoid it in the future, Christopher R. D'Adamo, PhD, director of research at the Center for Integrative Medicine at the University of Maryland School of Medicine, tells LIVESTRONG.com.

-If you're asking yourself how can I stop feeling sick naturally, you're going to be turning to home remedies for nausea and upset stomach.
+If you're asking yourself how you can stop feeling sick naturally, you're going to be turning to home remedies for nausea and upset stomach.
 And there are quite a few non-medication options to try.

 1. Go for a Walk

 Feeling nauseous after eating?
 Take a short, gentle walk, D'Adamo recommends.

 Physical activity increases peristalsis, which is the movement of intestinal muscles that helps with digestion, he says.
 There are likely calming benefits to being out in the fresh air, too.

 2. Sit Upright

 Lying down after eating can also stymie the digestive process and contribute to nausea, D'Adamo says.
 This can be a common problem after dinner, especially if you eat your final meal too close to bedtime.

 If you tend to watch TV after dinner, avoid sprawling out on the couch.
 And try to separate dinner and bedtime by a few hours to decrease your risk for acid reflux that can contribute to nausea.